Kuuuube/InitSender/README.md

 ### Init File

-Relative or absolute path to the file containing inits.
+Relative or absolute path to the file containing newline-separated, base64-encoded feature inits or output inits.

 ### Init Delay